vasantakmr/landingui/content/courses/java-intervew-questions/_index.md

 authorbio: Software Developer at KLA Corporation
 vimeo: 775081844
 tags:
-  - react
+  - java
-  - supabase
+  - interview
-  - pro
+  - questions

 stack:
-  - supabase
-  - react
-  - postgres
+  - java
 ---

-**The Java Interview Questions** is a  project-based course that builds a Reddit-inspired web app from scratch with Supabase, PostgreSQL, and React.
+**The Java Interview Questions** is a interview-based course that aims to prepare yourself to clear Java Interviews on your first attempt.
+We assure that you will get here the 90% frequently asked interview questions and answers.

 ## 🦄 What will I learn?

-The goal of this course is to provide you with a solid foundation for building fullstack Supabase apps on the web.
+The goal of this course is to provide you with a solid set of 200+ java question bank.
 Here's a quick summary of what you can expect to learn...

 - 👨‍🎤 Master the Basics of Supabase
 - ⚛ Build interactive UI components with React